 About Us

-Eclectico Records started out as side business of Eclectico but grew into it's own stand-alone business and online store in the same location in Acland St. After years playing music in his stall in markets and festivals such as Glastonbury and Womad Alan's passion came to fruition when he starting trading CD's and then Vinyl in Eclectico from 2011.
+Eclectico Records started out as side business of Eclectico but has grown into it's own stand-alone business and online store in the same location in Acland St, St KIlda.

-Alan's passion for music and especially vinyl records started with his first purchases of 7" singles in the 1970's from his local shop in Kent, UK.
-Apart from being coerced to spend his pocket-money, by his older brother, on The Jam's 'Down in the Tube Station at Midnight and X-Ray Spex's 'The Day The World Turned Day-glo' he remembers buying 'Red Red Wine' by UB40 as his first 'adult' single.
-First solo gig attended was New Order at Royal Albert Hall standing in the Gallery for £8.
+After years playing music in his stall in markets and festivals such as Glastonbury and Womad Alan's passion for music took a step up when he starting selling CD's and then vinyl records in Eclectico from 2011.
+His interest in vinyl started with his first purchases of 7" singles in the 1970's from his local shop in Kent, UK.
+Apart from being coerced by his older brother to spend his pocket-money on X-Ray Spex's 'The Day The World Turned Day-glo' and The Jam's 'Down in the Tube Station at Midnight' he remembers buying 'Red Red Wine' by UB40 as his first 'adult' single.
+First solo gig attended was New Order at Royal Albert Hall in 1987 standing in the Gallery for £8.
 Favourite artists include David Bowie, Nick Cave and Fela Kuti.

 From music supervision to radio volunteering, Deon wears many hats in the Melbourne scene.
 Whilst his first gig was One Direction, he has done plenty to atone for such sins, and is now a regular at The Tote, 3RRR and the Palais Theatre.
 An ardent supporter of the local underground scene, Deon is attracted to anything from the avant-garde to the raw and lo-fi.
 You can catch the elusive cultural aesthete in person every Saturday for a good yarn.